design-tokens/community-group/technical-reports/format/terminology.md

 - A [=translation tool=] might reference a token's type to convert the source value into the correct platform-specific format.
 - A visual [=design tool=] might reference type to present tokens in the appropriate part of their UI - as in, color tokens are listed in the color picker, font tokens in the text styling UI's fonts list, and so on.

-## Groups
+## Group

-Sets of tokens belonging to a specific category.
+A group is a set of tokens belonging to a specific category.

 For example: